Who Wants a Subluxation-Free World?

 Some might perceive this as intellectual hair splitting and an extravagant luxury for pipe-smoking philosophers.
 Hardly.
 When this critical distinction is ignored, it produces several unhelpful practice pathologies:

 2. Patients dismiss themselves once they feel better.
-When you practice chiropractic medicine, you don’t enjoy the benefits of a chiropractic practice.
-You’ll rarely enjoy the stability of having a tribe of once-a-monthers who “get” regular chiropractic care as a valuable adjunct to a healthy lifestyle.
-Instead, you have a constant and voracious appetite for new patients without the cultural authority afforded medical doctors.
+When you practice chiropractic medicine, you don’t enjoy the benefits of practicing chiropractic.
+You’ll rarely enjoy the stability of having a tribe of once-a-monthers who “get” chiropractic and see it as a valuable adjunct to a healthy lifestyle.
+Instead, you have a constant need for new patients without the cultural authority afforded medical doctors.

 When you abandon the notion that subluxations are “bad” and merely the body’s best short-term strategy to accommodate physical, chemical and emotional stress, and you communicate this distinction to patients in a meaningful way, the burden of being responsible for things outside your control is lifted and practice becomes more joyful and soul satisfying.